The Week in Press Releases: 11 Stories You Need to See

-A roundup of the most newsworthy press releases from PR Newswire this week, including a Taco Bell metaverse wedding and new audio streaming for hearing implants.
+A roundup of the most newsworthy press releases from PR Newswire this week, including Lilly's new prices for insulin and travelers' favorite beaches.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.